nasreddine1985/pixel-v2/technical-framework/k-kafka-starter/README.md

-# K-Kafka Message Receiver Kamelet
+# K-Kafka Starter Kamelet

-A specialized Kamelet for receiving messages from Kafka topics and routing them to configurable endpoints for further processing.
+A specialized Kamelet for starting Kafka message consumption and routing them to configurable endpoints for further processing.

 ## Overview

-The `k-kafka-message-receiver` kamelet provides a standardized way to consume messages from Kafka topics with comprehensive metadata enrichment and flexible routing capabilities.
+The `k-kafka-starter` kamelet provides a standardized way to consume messages from Kafka topics with comprehensive metadata enrichment and flexible routing capabilities.

 ## Features